natolambert/rlhf-book/chapters/08-regularization.md

 Where $m(r)$ is the numerical difference in delta between the ratings of two annotators.
 This is either achieved by having annotators rate the outputs on a numerical scale or by using a quantified ranking method, such as [Likert scales](https://en.wikipedia.org/wiki/Likert_scale).

-Reward margins have been used heavily in the direct alignment literature, such as Reward weighted DPO, ``Reward-aware Preference Optimization'' (RPO), which integrates reward model scores into the update rule following a DPO loss [@adler2024nemotron], or REBEL [@gao2024rebel] that has a reward delta weighting in a regression-loss formulation.
+Reward margins have been used heavily in the direct alignment literature, such as Reward weighted DPO, ''Reward-aware Preference Optimization'' (RPO), which integrates reward model scores into the update rule following a DPO loss [@adler2024nemotron], or REBEL [@gao2024rebel] that has a reward delta weighting in a regression-loss formulation.